angelo-dlcrz/CSCI-21-Midterm-Project-Maze/README.md

 20 21 22 23 24
 </pre>

-> Note: If you put the same start and end point, the game will still be playable.
+> **Note**: If you put the same start and end point, the game will still be playable.
 However, you won't be able to see where the end point is.

 3. After giving your start and end points.
 The game starts.
 You will be told what available directions you can go to.
 The only valid directions are North, South, East, and West.
 You will be told to choose a valid and available direction if the direction you typed is not in the choices.